r-tooling/r4r/README.md

 131 R packages took around 1500 seconds
 Your mileage will vary but this should show just how long a build process can take.

 In case of errors, delete the offending library/file from the dockerfile and re-run.
-It will still probably work due to system defaults.
+This may involve removing the movement of files or installation of individual packages.
+The environment will still probably work due to system defaults.
+If a step successfully completes, due to the nature of docker only the un-compiled steps will be repeated.